 i-Tree Tools: State-of-the-art, peer-reviewed software suite from the USDA Forest Service that provides urban forestry analysis and benefits assessment tools.
 The i-Tree Tools help communities of all sizes to strengthen their urban forest management and advocacy efforts by quantifying the structure of community trees and the environmental services that trees provide.

-location (data fields): A collection of data fields collected during the inventory to aid in finding trees, including address number, street name, site number, side, and block side.
+location (data fields): A collection of data fields collected during the inventory to aid in finding trees, including address number, street name, and side.